mujoko/ecommerce-terraform-deploy/README.md

 ## 🔄 Updates and Maintenance

 ### Updating the Application:
-1. SSH into the instance
+1. Modify files in the local `app-source/` directory
-2. Navigate to `/opt/ecommerce-app/app`
-3. Pull latest changes: `git pull origin main`
-4. Restart the service: `sudo systemctl restart ecommerce-app`
+2. Run the deployment script: `./deploy-app.sh`
+3. The script will copy updated files and restart the application

 ### Updating Infrastructure:
 1. Modify Terraform files as needed